-Crochet Terms & Abbreviations for Beginners
+Crochet Abbreviations and Terms for Beginners

 For example, you will learn that (sc) means single crochet, (hdc) means half double crochet and much more in patterns!
-Once you learn these terms, you will be able to look at any pattern and make it with ease.

 I know it seems scary at first, but I promise you’ll be able to learn and understand this new crochet language in no time!